3 Ways To Avoid A Financial Tsunami in A Divorce

 Map out job prospects early.

-A family that has one spouse working full time and the other spouse working by raising the kids at home is a great tradition.
+A family with one spouse working full time and another working by raising the kids at home is a great tradition.
 It also is one of the most challenging paradigms in a divorce.
 The ‘stay at home’ spouse usually receives alimony for only a fraction of the years that they were married.
-The stay at home spouse is expected to enter (or re-enter) the workforce at some point.
+The stay-at-home spouse is expected to enter (or re-enter) the workforce at some point.

-The challenge is that quite often, the stay at home spouse has experienced some form of ‘external career bliss’ – not being up to date on skills needed in today’s external workforce.
-This creates complications in transitioning and requires planning and training to properly adjust into ‘workforce mode’.
+The challenge can be that, the stay-at-home spouse has experienced some form of ‘external career bliss’ – not being up to date on skills needed in today’s external workforce.
+This creates complications in transitioning and requires planning and training to adjust into ‘workforce mode properly’.

 -